 If we have two lines in the same plane, what can be the possible relations between them?
 What is the significance of this relation?
+Pair of Linear Equations in Two Variables

-When two lines are drawn in the same plane, only one of the following three situations is possible:
+When two lines are drawn in the same plane, only one of the following three situations is possible: ∇